ground-x/caver-java-ext-kas/README.md

 ```

 ## Test
-To test, You must modify data in "Config.java" or use ".env" to set the data necessary for test.
+Before testing, you need to either modify the data in "Config.java" or use ".env" to set the data required for testing.
 If you use ".env", you must set variable below.

 ```groovy